Discover the future of on-premise application management with Trustgrid, enhancing security, scalability, and remote access.

 Webinar: Securing a Remote Workforce

-For financial institutions, the shift to remote work has put strain on both staff and technology.
-Historically, offices have been the only place where banking was done.
+For financial institutions, the shift to remote workforce has put a strain on both staff and technology.
+In the past, banks used to conduct all their operations exclusively in offices.
 It was the place where the vault was located, where customers came to sign documents and where their work applications resided.
-Now, tools like Slack, Zoom and even
+Now, tools like Slack,

 ZTNA for Banking

 While many are familiar with the advantages and challenges of VPN for remote user access, many are less familiar with Zero Trust network access (ZTNA).
-For those who don’t know, ZTNA is the next-generation VPN solution designed for high security and compliance organizations that require high productivity from remote staff.
-Because of its security and
+For those who don’t know, ZTNA is the next-generation VPN solution for high-security and compliance organizations that require high productivity from remote staff.
+Because of its security and compliance focus,

 Secure a Remote Workforce by Killing the VPN

-VPN served its purpose well, but Zero Trust Network Access (ZTNA) is now transforming the definition of remote access solutions.
-When it was created, VPN was an answer to the IT architectures and business challenges of the time.
-Centralized data centers hosting enterprise applications needed to be used by employees when they were ‘off-site.’
-These
+VPN limitations in the modern IT landscape VPN served its purpose well, but Zero Trust Network Access (ZTNA) is now transforming the definition of remote access solutions.
+It answered the IT architectures and business challenges of its time.
+Employees needed to access centralized data centers hosting enterprise applications when they were off-site, and these connections

 Zero Trust Puts On Its CAEP